ukatc/camera-calibration/README.md

 The package exposes a set of methods for correcting camera distortion in images and pixel coordinates, and can also convert pixel coordinates to real world coordinates on the plane of the calibration image.
+In all of these, a calibration configuration object, and an indicator of the corrections to perform, must be passed in.

 - `camera_calibration.correct_point(point, config, correction_level)` Corrects a single (x, y) point
 - `camera_calibration.correct_points(points, config, correction_level)` Corrects an Nx1x2 numpy array of N points
 - `camera_calibration.correct_image(image, config, correction_level)` Corrects an image

-In all of these, a calibration configuration object, and an indicator of the corrections to be performed, be passed in.

 The configuration object is an instance of `camera_calibration.Config`.
 It can either have its attributes set: